 Soda is the most popular and favourite beverage consumed by all generations.
 But drinking it during pregnancy could be a cause of concern.
 Let’s explore whether it is safe to drink soda during pregnancy.

-If you're someone who frequently craves beverages or some energy drink, it might be acceptable to indulge.
-But if you are expecting and thinking, can I drink soda while being pregnant, then it's advisable to reconsider before consuming it.
-This is because soda typically contains high levels of sugar, caffeine, and artificial additives which can have a negative impact on both the mother and the developing baby.
+If you're someone who frequently craves beverages or some energy drink, it might be acceptable to indulge but in moderation.
+However, if you are wondering whether the caffeine in soda is safe to consume during pregnancy, then it's advisable to reconsider before consuming it.
+This is because the caffeine found in soda can cross the placenta and affect the baby's development.
+It can also have a negative impact on the mother.

-One of the other main concerns with consuming soda while being pregnant is the high sugar content.
+One of the main concerns with consuming soda while being pregnant is the high sugar content.
 Excessive sugar intake when pregnant can lead to gestational diabetes, a condition that affects the mother's blood sugar levels and can increase the risk of complications during pregnancy.

-• Most artificial sweeteners which are approved by FDA, like Aspartame and Sucralose, are considered safe during pregnancy, when consumed in moderation.
+According to a research, most artificial sweeteners which are approved by FDA, like Aspartame and Sucralose, are considered safe during pregnancy, when consumed in moderation.
 However, if you have a rare condition called phenylketonuria, you must avoid food and beverages containing Aspartame, as it may pose a risk to the baby.
+Another study suggested a possible link between artificial sweeteners and increased childhood overweight risk, but methodological issues cast doubt on the findings.

 Plain soda can be a great substitution for those craving a carbonated beverage during pregnancy.
 It offers the same effervescence and refreshing taste without the added sugars or caffeine.